-LONDON, April 24 (Reuters) - Gold rose on Wednesday as physical demand encouraged speculative buying after the previous session's drop, while support also came from weak German economic data which fuelled prospects the European Central Bank (ECB) could cut interest rates.
+LONDON, April 24 (Reuters) - Gold rose on Wednesday as solid physical demand encouraged speculative buying after the previous session's drop, while support also came from weak German economic data, which fanned speculation the European Central Bank could cut interest rates.

-Investor confidence is still reeling from gold's spectacular falls and outflows from exchange-traded funds show no signs of abating, although demand for gold bars and coins surged after prices plunged to their weakest in more than two years on April 16.
+Investor confidence is still reeling after bullion's spectacular fall and outflows from exchange-traded funds show no signs of abating, although demand for gold bars and coins surged after prices plunged to their weakest in over two years on April 16.

-Spot gold rose 1.2 percent to $1,429.26 an ounce by 1413 GMT, after falling for the first time in six sessions on Tuesday.
+Spot gold rose 0.7 percent to $1,421.81 an ounce by 0952 GMT, after falling for the first time in six session on Tuesday.
 Gold sank a combined $225 on April 12 and 15 in a sell-off that surprised ardent gold investors and bulls.

 "You could argue that gold's rebound today is in line with that seen in other metals and equities due to expectations of more monetary easing (after German Ifo data)," VTB Capital analyst Andrey Kryuchenkov said.

-The SPDR Gold Trust, the world's largest gold-backed exchange-traded fund, said its holdings fell 0.68 percent to 1,097.19 tonnes on Tuesday from 1,104.71 tonnes on Monday, the lowest level since October 2009.
+The SPDR Gold Trust, the world's largest gold-backed exchange-traded fund, said its holdings fell 0.68 percent to 1,097.19 tonnes on Tuesday from 1,104.71 tonnes on Monday, their lowest level since October 2009.